AMSP-04/NETN-LOG/README.md

 |v2.0.0 (Planned) |Initial merged version of NETN-LOG FOM Module.
 This version replaces NETN-SCP, NETN-Supply, NETN-Storage, NETN-Repair and NETN-Transport. |

 [Changelog](changelog.md)

-Extensions to the NETN-LOG FOM module can be defined in your own separate FOM Module including neccessary scaffolding classes from NETN-LOG.

 ## Documentation